-The NYSDOT screening procedure was applied for PM{2.5}/PM10.
+The NYSDOT screening procedure was applied for $PM{2.5}/PM{10}$.
 As per NYSDOT guidance, this procedure was based on the maximum hourly changes in heavy-duty diesel vehicles under Project conditions, compared to conditions without the Project, for intersections that demonstrated a LOS of D or worse under the CBD Tolling Alternative.
 A maximum hourly change in heavy-duty diesel vehicles over 10 vehicles at those intersections predicted to operate at LOS D or below was determined to be the threshold for a significant increase, thereby warranting more detailed analysis.
 Appendix 10B, "Air Quality: Project-Level Hot-Spot Screening Procedure," details the LOS and overall volumes and volume changes used for this screening for each of the 102 intersections analyzed.

 As detailed in Appendix 10B, "Air Quality: Project-Level Hot-Spot Screening Procedure," intersections predicted to experience an incremental increase of 10 or more diesel vehicles in the peak period are all predicted to operate at LOS C or better.
 Furthermore, the largest increase at those intersections predicted to operate at LOS D or worse and experience an increased volume of diesel vehicles is five additional diesel vehicles per hour.

 Intersections operating at LOS C or better do not warrant hot-spot analysis according to NYSDOT guidance and 40 CFR Part 93.123.

 As shown in Table 10-13, all 102 analysis locations passed the NYSDOT CO and PM{2.5}/PM10 screening analysis; therefore, no further analysis for CO or PM{2.5}/PM10 is warranted.
 In addition, over 80 percent of the intersections show a decrease or no change in heavy-duty diesel vehicle volumes with the CBD Tolling Alternative compared to the No Action Alternative.
 For the 20 percent of intersections that show an increase, the change was less than the screening threshold of 10 or more diesel vehicles in the peak period.
-During early public outreach, concern was raised specifically around potential increases in heavy-duty vehicles in environmental justice communities given that heavy-duty diesel vehicles are closely linked to particulate matter emissions and associated health effects including cardiovascular and respiratory disease.20 Of the 43 intersections that are located in environmental justice communities (see Chapter 17, "Environmental Justice," Figure 17-[6], 74 percent would experience a decrease of heavy-duty diesel vehicles.
-For those that are predicted to experience an increase, the change was less than the screening threshold of 10 or more diesel states that the screening threshold of 10 or more diesel of heavy-duty diesel vehicles.
-For those that are predicted to experience an increase, the change was less than the screening threshold of 10 or more diesel that are predicted to experience an increase.
+During early public outreach, concern was raised specifically around potential increases in heavy-duty vehicles in environmental justice communities given that heavy-duty diesel vehicles are closely linked to particulate matter emissions and associated health effects including cardiovascular and respiratory disease.
+17 Of the 43 intersections that are located in environmental justice communities (see Chapter 17, "Environmental Justice," Figure 17-7), 74 percent would experience a decrease of heavy-duty diesel vehicles.
+For those that are predicted to experience an increase, the change was less than the screening threshold of 10 or more diesel vehicles in the peak period.